 The history and organization of the Inca empire and its impact on the nations and cultures conquered by it.
 The role of archaeology in understanding the transformation of Andean lifeways is explored, as is the interplay between ethnohistoric and archaeological approaches to the subject.

-ARCG 756b / ANTH 756b, Regional Exchange Systems Richard Burger
+ARCG 756a / ANTH 756a, The Archaeology of Trade and Exchange Richard Burger

 ARCG 762b / F&ES 726b / G&G 562b, Observing Earth from Space Xuhui Lee and Ronald Smith

 A practical introduction to satellite image analysis of Earth’s surface.
 Topics include the spectrum of electromagnetic radiation, satellite-borne radiometers, data transmission and storage, computer image analysis, the merging of satellite imagery with GIS and applications to weather and climate, oceanography, surficial geology, ecology and epidemiology, forestry, agriculture, archaeology, and watershed management.

 ARCG 773b / ANTH 773b / NELC 588b, Abrupt Climate Change and Societal Collapse Harvey Weiss